tardate/LittleArduinoProjects/Electronics101/RingCounter/README.md

 When powered by 9V battery source, the maximum current drawn is around 11.2mA.

 Note that since only a single LED should be on at a given time, the 10 x 1kΩ current-limiting resistors could be replaced by a single resistor on a common cathode ground link for the LEDs.
+But it depends on the specific LED ratings, as this subjects all the "off" LEDs to a reverse voltage equal to the voltage drop across the resistor.

 See [RingCounterController](../../playground/RingCounterController) for a variant of this project using an Arduino to control the 4017.